FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 ## Clients

-The strong point of Knocker, and where i actually spent most of my time was the clients. i designed the clients to get out of the way as much as possible.·
+The strong point of Knocker, and where I actually spent most of my time, is the clients.
+I designed them to get out of the way as much as possible.

 ### Knocker-Web